-As a publisher or affiliate marketer, you can choose from 12,000 products and services.
-The affiliate programs include content feeds, text links, FlexRev-Share, which is a 50/50 referral program.
+You can choose from 12,000 products and services as a publisher or affiliate marketer.
+The affiliate programs include content feeds, text links, and FlexRev-Share, a 50/50 referral program.

 CJ Affiliate has one of the earliest affiliate programs with 14 offices worldwide.
-The company helps affiliate marketers deliver the latest solutions and strategies to monetize the efforts of the affiliate.
+The company helps affiliate marketers deliver the latest solutions and strategies to monetize the affiliate’s efforts.

 ShareAsale, owned by the Awin Group, has been driving sales for the awarded affiliate marketers using the zanox and Affiliate Window operations.

 It has 15 offices worldwide and has over 200k publishers or affiliate marketers.